 Post-operative care after thyroid surgery

 Most Hemi/Partial thyroidectomy patients are discharged on post –op day 1 and Total thyroidectomy patients on post-op day 2.
-Dr. Edirimanne will see the patients 1-2 weeks after the surgery at his rooms.
+Associate Professor Edirimanne will see the patients 1-2 weeks after the surgery at his rooms.
 They have steri-strip® dressings and a Prolene® stitch that is to be removed about 5 days after the operation.
 Patients who had Total thyroidectomy are commenced on Thyroxine prior to their discharge with thyroid function tests done 4-6 weeks later.
 Temporary hypoparathyroidism is fairly common after total thyroidectomy and can last few days to several weeks after surgery.
-Dr. Edirimanne currently use routine calcium and vitamin D supplementation policy with weaning or stopping the supplements once the parathyroid gland function is recovered.
+Associate Professor Edirimanne currently use routine calcium and vitamin D supplementation policy with weaning or stopping the supplements once the parathyroid gland function is recovered.

 Long term care of thyroid cancer patients: